Built for clarity, not clicks

 Honest about what's ready

-We label features that aren't live yet (like the community) as coming soon.
+We label features that aren't live yet (like the community) as in development.
 We don't show fake activity, fake user counts, or fake testimonials.

 A note to you